 How can I find out if my life insurance is portable?

-Your employer can tell you whether you have the option to take your life insurance policy with you after you leave.
-If you opt for whole life coverage, then your policy will definitely be portable, but you can only take your term coverage with you if your employer permits you to do so.
-You can contact your HR department if you have any further questions about this.
+Your employer should be able to tell you whether you have the option to take your life insurance policy with you after you leave.
+If you have voluntary whole life coverage, your policy is more likely to be portable than term coverage.
+Contacting your HR department is likely the best way to find out specifics about whether your policy is portable.